codio-c5/C5-Development/.guides/content/RSA-Encryption-862e.md

 A disadvantage of RSA is that it requires more processing power and memory than other similar methods.

 RSA is included in the cipher suite for key agreement/exchange in TLS/SSL (Transport Layer Security/Secure Socket Layer).
-The use of TLS in your web browser is signified with a web address starting with an https:// and a lock icon.
-It used used to protect data going across the Internet to websites - like to your bank or protects your password when you log on to social media sites.
+You can tell when TLS is used in your web browser because the web address will start with an https:// and will have a lock icon.
+It is used to protect data going across the Internet to websites like your bank.
+It protects your password when you log on to social media sites.

 The Internet as we know it exists because RSA made e-commerce possible.
 RSA brilliantly combines mathematics spanning centuries and, in the case of the Euclidean algorithm, millenia.